 Income=2 {if income1<income*>income3

-Income=3 {if income*≥income3}
+Income=3 {if income*≥income3}.

-The dependent variable in this study is derived from the manager's response regarding the estimated monthly revenue decline in April 2020.
+The dependent variable in this study is derived from the managers’ estimates of the estimated monthly revenue decline in April 2020.
 The original five-point scale was transformed into a three-point ordinal scale for analysis purposes.
-In Table X, the results indicate the odds of observing a significant reduction in monthly revenue, taking into account the following explanatory variables:
+In Table 3, the results indicate the likelihood of observing a significant reduction in monthly revenue, considering the following explanatory variables:

-Employment size – represented by the natural logarithm of the number of employees within a firm.
-This measure accounts for the varying degrees of economic impact between large and small businesses.
+Employment size—represented by the natural logarithm of the number of employees within a firm.
+This metric accounts for the varying degrees of economic impact between large and small businesses.

-Work-from-home (WFH) classification dummy variables, based on the definitions established in this study.
+WFH classification dummy variables, based on the parameters established in this study.

-For each firm in industry J, the aggregate WFH employment share is incorporated to capture the unique COVID-19 shocks experienced by individual firms.
+For each firm in Industry J, incorporation of the aggregate WFH employment share in order to capture the unique COVID-19 shocks experienced by individual firms.

-The ordinal regression model employed in this study allows for a robust examination of the relationship between the aforementioned explanatory variables and the odds of reporting a sharp/moderate/small decrease in monthly revenue.
+The ordinal regression model employed in this study allows for a robust examination of the relationship between the aforementioned explanatory variables and the likelihood of reporting a sharp/moderate/small decrease in monthly revenue.

-Table x-ordinal regression results
+Table 3.
+Ordinal regression results

-Table X displays the results of the ordered logit regression, with the dependent variable representing the income change in April 2020.
-The table also presents the marginal effects for each income change.
-The first column depicts the coefficients derived from the ordinal regression, and the panel represents the business sector.
-Consequently, the constant coefficients indicate that, within the survey population, there is a higher probability of reporting a moderate decrease in monthly revenue compared to no decrease or a sharp decline exceeding 50% income loss.
+Table 3 displays the results of the ordered logit regression, with the dependent variable representing the income change category in April 2020.
+The table also presents the marginal effects for each income change category.
+The first column shows the coefficients derived from the ordinal regression, and the panel represents the business sector.
+Consequently, the constant coefficients suggest that, within the survey population, there is a higher probability of reporting a moderate decrease in monthly revenue than of reporting no decrease or a sharp (50% or more) loss of income.

-Following Alipour et al. (2020) we add the average WFH rate per industry as a fixed This move helps to account for industry-specific factors and also isolate the firms' idiosyncratic COVID-19 shocks.
+Following Alipour et al. (2020), the average WFH rate per industry was added as a fixed [a fixed effect?
+A constant?]
+This assists in accounting for industry-specific factors and in isolating firms’ idiosyncratic COVID-19 shocks.

-The results point on significantly lower probability of firms with pre-pandemic WFH to report on sharp decrease in the monthly revenue during the first lockdown.
+The results point to a significantly lower probability of firms with pre-existing WFH practices prior to the pandemic reporting a sharp decrease in monthly revenue during the first lockdown.

-Interestingly, the coefficient for businesses that hastily adopted WFH without the necessary technological infrastructure is found to be statistically insignificant.
-This counterintuitive finding suggests that businesses that rapidly conformed to governmental regulations and enabled remote work during the lockdown, despite lacking established ICT systems, did not experience any noticeable advantage in terms of revenue in contrast to those that chose not to adopt WFH practices.
+Notably, the coefficient for businesses that hastily adopted WFH without the necessary technological infrastructure is found to be statistically insignificant.
+This unexpected finding suggests that businesses that swiftly adapted to government regulations and allowed remote work during the lockdown despite lacking established ICT systems, did not experience any noticeable advantage in revenue compared to those did not adopt WFH practices.

-Columns 2-3 present the marginal effects of each explanatory variable on the probability of experiencing each level of the dependent variable.
+Columns 2–3 present the marginal effects of each explanatory variable on the probability of experiencing each level of the dependent variable.

-The primary results related to our research question indicate a 22% reduction in the probability of firms with pre-pandemic WFH feasibility experiencing a sharp decrease in monthly revenue after controlling firm and industry determinants.
-Moreover, there is a 14% increase in the likelihood of these firms navigating the worst economic month without any revenue decline.
-This outcome, combined with the lack of impact for WFH without prior experience and ICT system assistance, underscores the significance of firms' digital intensity as a critical capability for navigating business cycles.
+The primary findings indicate a 22% reduction in the likelihood of firms with pre-existing WFH capabilities prior to the pandemic experiencing a sharp decrease in monthly revenue after controlling for firm and industry determinants.
+Moreover, there is a 14% increase in the likelihood of these firms navigating the worst economic month without any decline in revenue.
+This outcome [These outcomes?], combined with the negligible impact of implementing WFH measures without prior experience and ICT system assistance, underscores [underscore?] the significance of firms’ digital intensity as a critical capability for navigating business cycles.

-Model 2 specification-the effect on the employment
+Model 2 specification: The effect on employment

-The ability to effectively implement work-from-home (WFH) strategies during the early stages of the pandemic enabled companies to avert placing their employees on unpaid leave.
-Following the findings of Alipour et al. (2020) regarding the correlation between a company's WFH capability and participation in the Short-Time Work (STW) program, we investigated the relationship between a company's WFH categorization and the percentage of its workforce that was furloughed during the first lockdown, using an Ordinary Least Squares (OLS) regression.
+The early adoption of WFH practices during the initial stages of the pandemic enabled companies to avoid placing their employees on unpaid leave.
+Following the findings of Alipour et al. (2020) regarding the correlation between a company’s WFH capability and participation in the STW program, the relationship between a company’s WFH categorization and the percentage of its workforce that was furloughed during the first lockdown was examined, using an OLS regression.